7 minute read

 Named entity disambiguation is a natural language processing technique that aims to resolve the ambiguity that arises from named entities in text.

-It comes into play after or during – depending on the approach - the named entity recognition process (NER), in which named entities are recogniSed and classified.
+It comes into play after or during – depending on the approach - the named entity recognition process (NER), in which named entities are recognised and classified.

 Named entities refer to specific objects, such as people, locations, organisations, dates, and other proper nouns.
 However, many named entities can have multiple meanings or refer to different entities altogether, confusing the understanding of the intended context.